5B (film)

 5B is a 2018 American documentary film directed by Dan Krauss and Paul Haggis about the efforts of a group of nurses and caregivers who opened the first AIDS ward in the world at San Francisco General Hospital and changed the way patients were cared for in the 1980s AIDS epidemic.

 Verizon Media, with the help of Johnson & Johnson and Academy Award winner Julianne Moore, announced during its Newfront event in New York City on April 30, 2019, that it had acquired and planned to release the documentary.

 The film first premiered at the 2018 San Francisco Doc Stories film festival and was later screened at the 2019 Cannes Film Festival on May 16, 2019, and at LA Pride on June 7, 2019.
 It was released nationwide June 14, 2019 in select theaters, presented by RYOT, a Verizon Media company.

 Plot summary

-5B is the inspirational story of everyday heroes, nurses and caregivers who took extraordinary action to comfort, protect and care for the patients of the first AIDS ward unit in the United States.
-5B is stirringly told through first-person testimony of these nurses and caregivers who built Ward 5B in 1983 at San Francisco General Hospital, their patients, loved ones, and staff who volunteered to create care practices based in humanity and holistic well-being during a time of great uncertainty.
-The result is an uplifting, yet candid and bittersweet, monument to a pivotal moment in American history and a celebration of quiet heroes, nurses and caregivers worthy of renewed recognition.
+5B is the inspirational story celebrating the nurses and caregivers of the first AIDS ward unit in the United States.
+It is told through first-person testimony of nurses and caregivers of Ward 5B in 1983 at San Francisco General Hospital, as well as the testimonies of patients, loved ones, and staff who volunteered to create care practices based in humanity and holistic well-being during an uncertain period of American history.